adloky/smalls/english/all-dorothys-adventures-in-oz.md

 On the central stalk Dorothy saw a sweet and adorable girl.

 "Who is this?" asked the Wizard, curiously.

 The Prince answered, with uneasiness,

 "She is the Ruler, my successor, for she is a Royal Princess.
 When she becomes fully ripe I must abandon the sovereignty of the Mangaboos to her."

 "Isn’t she ripe now?" asked Dorothy.

 "Not quite," said he.
 "In several days, you know."

 "I’m sure the Princess is ready to be picked," asserted Dorothy.

-1 **covered him up** — забросали его сверху землёй

 "What are you going to do with us?" asked Zeb.